What is the bardi?

 ‘Of a yellowish bay colour, the head, thorax, and basal part of the three first joints of the antennae darker; the elytra soft, margined, with three parallel raised lines, not reaching the tip, the outer is on the side and not so distinct as the other two; there is also a short one running from the base of the elytron near the scutellum, and soon forming a margin to the suture.
 The antennae are slightly hairy outside.
 (In the accompanying figure* they are much too short.)
 There are a few short hairs at the rounded tip of the elytra.’
 (White in Grey 1841: 465)

 The Genus name Bardistus is a Latinized version of the Nyungar term bardi.
-We do not understand why Grey chose this particular longhorn beetle to be the barde type specimen, especially when barde grubs from Xanthorrhoea (grass tree) and Acacia (wattle) would have included a variety of beetle and moth larvae for the Xanthorrhoea relies on insect-pollinators.
-The appendices in Grey’s Journals (1841) confirm that he collected a variety of coleopterous (beetle) specimens from King George Sound, and a range of large moths, all of which larvae may have been potentially viewed as barde from an indigenous or emic perspective.
+We do not understand why Grey chose this particular longhorn beetle to be the barde type specimen, especially when barde grubs from the Xanthorrhoea (grass tree) and Acacia (wattle) would have included a variety of beetle and moth larvae as the Xanthorrhoea relies on insect-pollinators.
+The appendices in Grey’s Journals (1841) confirm that he collected a variety of coleopterous (beetle) specimens from King George Sound, and a range of large moths, all of which larvae may have potentially been viewed from an indigenous (or what anthropologists call an emic perspective) as barde.

 Grey’s (1841) quest for an individual species’ name has unwittingly resulted in much confusion and disputation over the years as to the true identity of the bardi grub.
 His wordlist and journals soon after publication became highly popular throughout Australia and were influential in shaping perceptions of indigenous life and terminology.